Remember the old fashion “News” paper. Do you know why it was called that?

 The most successful blogs use categories and themes to make their content stand out.
 This is not as easy as sitting down and brainstorming a list of topics that come to mind.

-It requires using strategies to help you move past the status quo and uncover ideas that are compelling and unique.
+It requires using strategies to help you move past the status quo and uncover new content ideas that are compelling and unique.

 When you take a strategic approach to choosing blog categories and content themes, you can find new opportunities to: